3C0D/obsidian-tools/README.md

 [^2]: You can select several files holding alt.
 [^3]: The destination folder is opened at the end to check results...

-# obsidian-tools

-New:
-- import or export vault profile.

-For repeat last command, it's there now https://github.com/1C0D/obsidian-repeat-last-commands (waiting to be released)

-- Import/export  Vault Profile
-  yo can check what you want to import/export. mainly: themes, snippets, plugins[^1], prefs, hotkeys,... if existing json files and folder are updated. kind of sync...

----
-- Move/Copy File(s)/Dir(s) OUT of Vault[^2][^3]
-  with options to replace or increment existing file(s)/dir(s)
-  and to copy resolved links too (md, jpg...)
----
-- Import to folder: Move/Copy File(s)/Dir(s) To Vault or folder (folder context menu).
-You can find the menu on folders. and on files in the root folder of the vault too.
-I'm doing this because the root folder is not in the tree anymore 🥹.
-Or run the command  Move/Copy File(s)/Dir(s) To Vault in the palette.
----
-- added search from directory improved (by Liam)
----
-- each part of the plugin can be disabled in settings.

-[^1]: copying plugins won't copy node-modules folders, so cloned repo will be copied super fast. debugs are printed
-[^2]: you can select several files holding alt
-[^3]: the destination folder is opened at the end to check results...

 ## Development (Add this to your README)